junjiemars/c/src/bits/README.md

 ## Shift
-Logical shift always fill discarded bits with 0s while arithmetic shift fills it with 0s only for left shift, but for right shift it copies the most significant bit thereby preserving the sign of the operand.
+Logical shift always fill discarded bits with 0s while arithmetic shift fills it with 0s only for left shift, but for right shift it copies the most significant bit (MSB) thereby preserving the sign of the operand.

 ### On Unsigned Integers